DSD-DBS/capella-collab-manager/README.md

 ### Deployment

-The Installation Guide has been moved to the [general documentation](https://capella-collaboration-manager.readthedocs.io/en/latest/installation/).
+You can find the installation guide for deployment in the [general documentation](https://capella-collaboration-manager.readthedocs.io/en/latest/installation/).

 ### Uninstall the environment